PILLAR · LLM SYSTEMS

 FOUNDATIONS · PRETRAINING

-The pretraining recipe — data is the moat
+The pretraining recipe — data is the moat, scaling laws are the budget

 TL;DR